The Keys to the Kingdom: World

-House time is constant, while time in the universe is malleable; it is even possible to make it flow backwards with a sufficient power, such as a Key.
-Thus, a day may pass on Earth while half a year passes in the House.
-The House has 'Elevators' that allow travel between the different parts.
+House time is constant, while time in the universe is malleable; it is even possible to make it flow backwards with sufficient power, such as a Key.
+Thus, a day may pass on Earth while half a year passes in the House, or one might spend a year in a secondary realm only to return fifteen minutes later House time.
+The House has 'Elevators' that allow travel between the different demesnes.
 There are also attachable 'Wings' which are used as an everyday means of short-distance travel.
 The House has an internal postal service, but it is notoriously poor.
+In addition, there is a large number of telephones for long-distance communication.

 The original inhabitants of the House are called 'Denizens' and are nearly immortal, though there are a few things that can kill them.
-Denizens are not supposed to interfere with the normal universe, but they are capable of this to some extent (a Trustee can only go to Earth on their "day") and they do.
-Apart from original House creatures, there are also the 'Piper's Children' and 'Raised Rats' (a group of anthropomorphic rats), which were both brought into the House by a House creature called the Piper, and so-called 'Nithlings'.
-Nithlings are creatures that come into existence out of the magical substance 'Nothing'; they can kill Denizens and go to the universe freely.
+Denizens are not supposed to interfere with the normal universe, but they are capable of this to some extent (a Trustee can only interfere in the secondary realms on their "day") and they do.
+Apart from original House creatures, there are also the 'Piper's Children' and 'Raised Rats' (a group of anthropomorphic rats), which were both brought into the House by an immortal called the Piper, and so-called 'Nithlings'.
+Nithlings are creatures that come into existence out of the magical substance 'Nothing'; they can kill Denizens and go to the universe freely, becoming sprites.
 Hordes of Nithlings fight with the Denizens, but there are also Nithlings that are allied with the Denizens and are used, for example, to wreak havoc on Earth.

 The substance called 'Nothing' causes damage to things in the House and ultimately wipes it out when the Will is complete.
 One of the Trustees, Tuesday, makes various things out of it using his Key.
 The Piper creates an army of so-called 'Newniths' from it.